hz-b/tof-reconstruction/README.md

 A deep-learning based online denoising and reconstruction method for time of flight (TOF) detectors in PyTorch.

-A randomly generated spectrogram with simulated detector image:
+## A randomly generated spectrogram with simulated detector image
 ![Randomly generated spectrogram with simulated detector image](images/spectrogram_detector_image_3_12.png)

-Denoising and reconstruction of sample with two disabled TOF detectors:
+## Denoising and reconstruction of sample with two disabled TOF detectors
 ![Denoising and reconstruction of sample with two disabled TOF detectors](images/two_tofs_disabled.png)

 # Quick Start